gantrior/tomas-panik-blog/content/en/posts/chatgpt-api.md

 ```

 ### "Temperature"
 The `temperature` parameter influences the creativity of the answer.
-A lower value (e.g., 0.2) generates more consistent, less creative text, while a higher value (e.g., 0.8) generates more creative but less predictable text.
+A smaller value (e.g., 0.2) generates more consistent, less creative text, while a bigger value (e.g., 0.8) generates more creative but less predictable text.

 ```python
 response = openai.ChatCompletion.create(